 To Wrap Up

-If you really want a chameleon, do your research thoroughly first then just go for it.
-It doesn’t matter if you’re a beginner, I was largely a beginner to keeping animals at all nevermind an animal as exotic as a chameleon!
-But I really wanted one, I put the research in and I ended up having mine for 10 years.
+If you really want a chameleon, do your research thoroughly first, then just go for it.
+It doesn’t matter if you’re a beginner, I was largely a beginner at keeping animals at all never mind an animal as exotic as a chameleon!
+But I really wanted one, I put the research in, and I ended up having my first one for 10 years.

-Either one of the chameleons listed here will be perfect if you’re just starting out in this hobby.
-Who knows once you get one you might want more?
+Any one of the chameleons listed here will be perfect if you’re just starting out in this hobby.
+Who knows, once you get one, you might want more?
 Chameleons can be quite addictive!
 So good luck, have fun and look around the site if you have more questions.
-I’m adding new articles all the time.